rjuju/rjuju.github.io/_posts/blog/2018-07-17-pg_stat_kcache-2-1-is-out.markdown

 GNU/Linux for instance , the swaps, IPC messages and signaled are unfortunately not maintained, but those which are are still quite interesting.
-For instance, let's compare the `context switches` if we run the same number of total transaction but with either 2 or 80 concurrent connections on a 4 core machine:
+For instance, let's compare the `context switches` if we run the same number of total transaction but with either 2 or 80 concurrent connections on a 4-core laptop:

 {% highlight bash %}
 psql -c "SELECT pg_stat_kcache_reset()"